Automation - How to use triggers

 When we use this setting, we also get the option to pick a label and choose which social accounts should be selected for this draft.

 In the example above, we're using Zapier to react to a new to-do item created in the app Any.do.
-It will then call the FeedHive trigger and use the title of the to-do item as the text of the draft.
+Configure the webhook with:

 Of course, this is just one example.